-Advisers can work at places like banks, financial planning firms, brokerage firms and investment management firms.
+Advisers can work at banks, mutual fund firms, brokerage firms and investment management firms.
 Not all advisers offer the same products and services or have the same expertise.
 Some specialize in certain kinds of investments.
 Others can offer you a wide range of investments and services.

-Advisers can be paid by salary, commission, a flat fee, or a combination of these methods.
+Advisers are usually paid by salary, commission, a flat fee, or a combination of these methods.
 If an adviser is paid by salary, the cost of their advice is built into the products you buy.
 Many advisers are paid a commission for every product they sell.
-Other advisers charge a flat fee based on an hourly rate or a percentage of the assets in your account.
+Others charge a flat fee based on an hourly rate or a percentage of the value of your account.